 Regardless of which quadrant the participants are in, being in consent implies that they are happy with the interaction going on.
 In order for this to be the case, it is important for both parties to feel into their bodies to make genuine requests of what they want to experience, and for their partners to be honest with what they are wanting, or not wanting, to give or allow.

 Participants may stop being in consent when they are either not genuine with the request, or unable to say ‘no’ to something which has been requested of them.
 Taking the example above, where the receiver asks the giver to stroke their hand.
 If the giver says ‘yes’, when they do not actually want to do this, they are not in consent.
 Betty calls this ‘shadow’ of the giving quadrant a martyr, do-gooder, or someone who forgets themselves.
 It is therefore important to be able to say no to something we do not want to experience.

-Similarly, if the person in the allowing quadrant is not able to say ‘no’ to a request from the taker to access to their body, they are enduring or tolerating the touch, and are therefore not in consent, either.
+Similarly, if the person in the allowing quadrant is not able to say ‘no’ to a request from the taker for access to their body, they are enduring or tolerating the touch, and are therefore not in consent, either.
 When one person is not in consent, the other is automatically not in consent, too.
 Therefore, for healthy, enjoyable interactions it is important that both people are having a good time and enjoying themselves.

 Use of Wheel of Consent in Tantric Healing Therapy